OluwaninsolaAO/puppet_lessons/README.md

 and it subscribes to changes in the `/etc/nginx/nginx.conf` file resource.

 4. __User Resource__: The user resource is used to manage users on a system.
-It can be used to create, modify, or delete users. <br>
+It can be used to create, modify, or delete users.

 Example:
 ```
 user { 'john':